junchen-deng/bioinformatics_workshop_2023/WorkshopP1.md

 ### P1.3.
 Variables

-Each variable has several attributes.
+Each variable has several attributes:
 First attribute - **the name**, usually a plain word that gives some indication of the variable content.
 This needs to be informative!
 &nbsp;

-Second variable attiribute - "the type":
+Second variable attiribute - **the type**:
 ```
 **Integer**                        0, 1, 2, 123456, -4321
 **Floating point (Float)**         0.12, 1.000, -123.56